ninomiyx/blog/docs/lesson-0-init.md

 - `git add FILE_NAME` to add a file to local git repo's stage
 - `git commit` to commit (save) the staged files to local git repo
 - `git push` to push local git repo data to remote
+- `git log` to view the command history

 ## Genernal knowledge